 Dissecting cellulitis of scalp - Hair and Scalp

-PCAS may occur alone or as part of a follicular occlusion triad that includes acne conglobata and hidradenitis suppurativa or a tetrad including pilonidal cysts.
+Dissecting cellulitis may be isolated or may occur as part of a follicular occlusion triad that includes acne conglobata and hidradenitis suppurativa or a tetrad that additionally includes pilonidal cysts.

 L66.3 – Perifolliculitis capitis abscedens